ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 be attributed to the oblivious request resource; see {{key-configuration}}.

 Clients MUST NOT include identifying information in the request that is encapsulated.
-This identifying information includes, though is not limited to, client-specific application identifiers such as account credentials.
+Identifying information includes cookies {{?COOKIES=RFC6265}}, authentication credentials or tokens, and any information that might reveal client-specific information such as account credentials.

 Clients cannot carry connection-level state between requests as they only establish direct connections to the proxy responsible for the oblivious proxy